-- a) Continue to work with the College Boards to build on the positive outcomes of previous years' events. - b) Continue to work with other sector boards/board secretaries, CDN and others to develop and share good practice across the sector. - c) Engage with bodies, for example, Glasgow City Council, Scottish Government, ACOSVO or the Institute of Directors that may be promoting programmes to develop the 'pipeline' of candidates for non-executive board roles from diverse backgrounds.
+Continue to work with the College Boards to build on the positive outcomes of previous years' regional events.

+Continue to work with other sector boards/board secretaries, CDN and others to develop and share good practice across the sector.

+Engage with bodies, for example, Glasgow City Council, Scottish Government, ACOSVO or the Institute of Directors that may be promoting programmes to develop the 'pipeline' of candidates for non-executive board roles from diverse backgrounds.